KartikShrivastava/owl_library/README.md

 9. Go back to root url and click on `Login` button present in top-right corner
 10. Enter username and password
 11. Start browsing the api
+### Run tests
+This project uses django wrapper of python unittest for unit testing, unittest.mock for mocking and rest_framwork APITestCase for integration testing.
+To run unit all unit and integration test run `python manage.py test`.

 ## References
 [Django-rest-framework docs](https://www.django-rest-framework.org/)